How to spend money.

-At the right is an example of a completed warrant.
-You'll notice that the date is written at the top right corner.
+The date is written at the top right corner.
 Below that, write the name of your organization (i.e. Example Club).

-Now have your president or equivalent officer ("Pat President") sign on the line and then the treasurer or equivalent signs at the bottom right. *Note that Hall Associations MUST have the hall director's signature on the warrant!
+Now have your president or equivalent officer sign on the line and then the treasurer or equivalent signs at the bottom right. *Note that Hall Associations MUST have the hall director's signature on the warrant!

-Then, just take the completed warrant to the business office window.
+Take the completed warrant to the business office window.
 You'll receive a check in your mailbox as soon as it's ready.

 Ways to Spend